Lystrosaurus Assemblage Zone: Paleontology

 There is a marked drop in species abundance in the Lystrosaurus Assemblage Zone due to ecological crises which followed the Permian-Triassic extinction event.
 However, this has not affected the abundance of vertebrate fossils found within this biozone.
 The most ubiquitous fossils found are different species of Lystrosaurus, the most commonly occurring being Lystrosaurus murrayi and Lystrosaurus declivis.
 Lystrosaurus maccaigi is the only species of Lystrosaurus not found in the biozone of its namesake.
 Lystrosaurus curvatus does appear in the lowermost section of the biozone, although it disappears at the contact between the Palingkloof Member of the Balfour Formation and the Katberg Formation.
 For this reason L. curvatus is used as an index fossil for outcrops of the Permian-Triassic boundary.
 In the lower Katberg Formation, complete and sometimes mummified articulated skeletons of L. murrayi and L. declivus are found in bonebeds containing several individuals.
 The bonebeds are almost always overlain by mudrock infilled with sandstone and capped by other coarse-grained sediments.
 This provides substantial geological and taphonomical evidence that these Lystrosaurus died near to dried up river channels, mummified in the arid climate before their remains were buried by floods.

 The Permian-Triassic extinction event caused the extinction of all gorgonopsians and almost all dicynodont species except for Lystrosaurus and a select few other species such as Myosaurus gracilis.
 Therocephalian species experienced a Lilliput Effect where only smaller species survived and thrived after the extinction event.
 Moschorhinus, for example, was one of the larger therocephalians to survive the initial extinction event, however, fossil occurrences of this species cease above the lower Katberg Formation.
 This is also true of Lystrosaurus where only the smaller species thrived in the Triassic.
 By the upper sections of the biozone, ecological niches began to recover as evidenced by the appearance of new species.
 Cynodonts experienced the greatest diversification with species such as Thrinaxodon liorhinus and Galesaurus planiceps being found.
 In the upper Katberg and the lower Burgersdorp Formations more derived cynodonts, the Eucynodontia, make an appearance.
 Small procolonphonoid parareptiles such as Owenetta kitchingorum and Procolophon trigoniceps, and temnospondyl amphibians are also found.
 In addition, the earliest ancestors of Archosauria appear in the Lystrosaurus zone.
 These species are known as archosauromorphs and archosauriformes.
 Examples of these are Prolacerta broomi and Proterosuchus fergusi respectively found in the lower Lystrosaurus Assemblage Zone.
 A variety of ichnofossils are also found, especially burrow casts left by Lystrosaurus.
+The deep-bodied ray-finned fish Caruichthys was also found in layers of this biozone.